Vanalite/NimbleExp/README.md

 ## Checklist
 1. Programming language: Swift is required, Objective-C is optional.
 2. Design app's architecture (recommend VIPER or MVP, MVVM but not mandatory)
 3. UI should be looks like in attachment.
 4. WriteUnitTests
 5. Exceptionhandling
-6. Scaling Text: Display size and font size: To change the size of items on your screen, adjust the display size or font size.
-7. The application is able to proceed searching with a condition of the search term length must be from 3 characters or above.
-8. The application supports caching mechanism so as to prevent the app from generating a bunch of API requests

 ## Copyright